MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ### Create connections

-Create these connections manually ahead of install to ensure they're correctly configured.
+Create these connections manually ahead of installing the kit to ensure they're correctly configured.

 1. Go to [Power Automate](https://make.powerautomate.com/).
 1. Select your CoE environment and go to **Data** > **Connections** > **+ New connection**.